-- Criteria and Claims processes have complied with all of the terms and conditions required by the policy agreement - Submitting complete claims documents will allow for quick claims processing and reimbursement - Incomplete of claim document submission within said period will not cause any failure Claims if shows an necessary that the insured is unable to submit the claim within the period specified, but it has been proceeding at best possible
+- The criteria and consideration for paying claims will be in accordance with the terms and conditions specified in the policy. - Submitting complete claim documents will expedite the claim consideration process. - Incomplete of cslaim document submission within said period will not csause any failure Claims if shows an necessary that the insured is unable to submit the claim within the period specified, but it has been proceeding at best possible.